bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sdk_php.md

     Parameter      |     Type     |        Description
     ----------- | ------------ | ----------------
-    blockNumber|Long|Required, the height of the block to be queried must be greater than 0
+    blockNumber|int64|Required, the height of the block to be queried must be greater than 0

 - **Response data**

     Parameter      |     Type     |        Description
     ----------- | ------------ | ----------------
-    totalCount|Long|Total number of transactions returned
+    totalCount|int64|Total number of transactions returned
     transactions|[TransactionHistory](#transactionhistory)[]|Transaction content

 - **Error code**